Sustainability at Saint John’s

 As a Benedictine institution, we take seriously our commitment to stewardship and to incorporating the goals of sustainability into every facet of campus life.
 As a university, we have the duty to prepare students to be responsible citizens, prepared to meet the social, ethical, local and global challenges of today.
 To these ends, the Office of Sustainability was created to help connect the Saint John’s community with the information and tools necessary to make our institution sustainable for generations to come.

 The Office of Sustainability at SJU is committed to the effort of creating a sustainable campus by focusing on the triple bottom line: equity, economy and the environment.
-The direction and knowledge for this effort comes from the Saint John’s Sustainable Campus Committee as well as our sustainability staff.
+The direction and knowledge for this effort comes from the Saint John’s Sustainable Campus Committee and our sustainability staff.

 - The Sustainable Revolving Loan fund at SJU has saved over 121,800 kWh, 81 tons carbon Dioxide, and $34,000 since it's beginning in 2010.

-- The Office will implement the Energy Corps in an effort to reduce phantom energy
+- The Office of Sustainability implemented the Energy Corps surge protector project during spring 2014 in an effort to reduce phantom energy.

 - Zimride, an online carpooling program, is available to students.